Since its launch in 2010, Instagram has taken the world by storm. It seems like everyone — and their dog — is on the (marketing) platform.

 Example: WeWork conducts an annual #DogsOfWeWork campaign and compiles the best submissions together into a yearly calendar.
 Although WeWork doesn’t repost every tagged image, their campaign helps create invaluable reach and engagement.

-Another type of content a lot of people do are giveaways.
-It is effective because with giveaways, you can easily increase engagement on your posts, grow your following, get a new people to sign up to your email list, get followers to produce UGC, etc.
+Another type of content a lot of people do is giveaways.
+It is effective because, with giveaways, you can easily increase engagement on your posts, grow your following, get new people to sign up to your email list, get followers to produce UGC, etc.

 Here are some giveaway engagement ideas: